moosekaka/moosekaka.github.io/index.md

 My PhD research was focused on creating a framework to study structure and function relationships in budding yeast.
 I implemented my project using mainly Python, together with commonly used scientific packages available in this language (such as Numpy, Scipy, Pandas etc.).

 My email and contact info are in my [github repo](https://github.com/moosekaka).
-You can also download a zip archive of my codes, such as [this](https://github.com/moosekaka/sweepython).
+My most active repository is [this one](https://github.com/moosekaka/sweepython).

 You can download a PDF of my thesis [here]({{ site.github.url }}/thesis/thesis.pdf).